oneofthezombies/goat-rpc/README.md

 # goatRPC

-A modern gRPC Node.js Framework and Library that supports TypeScript.
+A modern gRPC Node.js framework, library and tools that supports TypeScript.